scott-huson/brown-datathon/README.md

 * random contrast and brightness change
 * flip

-Then, in order not to have blank space as a result of these transformation, we radomly cropped the images to 256 x 256.
+Then, in order not to have blank space as a result of these transformation, we randomly cropped the images to 256 x 256.

-### test and validation
+### Test and Validation
 * mouse brain image

 ## Model